Saturday, December 19, 2015

 Aroma and Flavor – 1.5 out of 3 mugs

-Upon opening the bottle, either I have a bad cold or water would have been the same.
+Upon opening the bottle, either I had a bad cold or the water was in the bottle.
 It was nothing extraordinary.
-At first drink I was very pleased.
+At first drink, I was delighted.
 (The reason it scored that high!)
-As I continued, the pleasure waned quickly.
+As I continued, the pleasure waned.
 It has a very soft and sugary taste.
-The sodium content is high and for the first time I really can taste the sodium.
+The sodium content is high.

 Head – 0.5 out of 3 mugs